koelslaw/documentation/topics/nuc/nuc-configuration.md

 ## Install RHEL
 This is meant to help those who need a step-by-step build of RHEL, securing SSh, and getting ready to deploy the kit services provided by the Nuc.
 If you don't need this guide.
 1. Plug the USB media into the Nuc and power on
+1. Press `F10` to enter the boot menu
+1. Select the USB drive or UEFI
 1. Boot into Anaconda (the Linux install wizard)
 1. Select your language
 1. Start at the bottom-left, `Network & Host Name`